elliotwaite/laminarflow/README.md

 LaminarFlow has two classes for writing to and reading from TFRecord datasets, `DatasetWriter` and `DatasetReader`.

-When creating your datasets with `DatasetWriter`, you can pass in raw Python or Numpy data, and it will automatically get converted into tf.Examples or tf.SequenceExamples and be written to a TFRecord file.
+When creating your datasets with `DatasetWriter`, you can pass in raw Python or Numpy data, and it will automatically get converted into TensorFlow Examples or SequenceExamples and be written to a TFRecord file.

-Then when reading from the TFRecord file, `DatasetReader` takes care of creating the input pipeline that will parse your stored tf.Examples or tf.SequenceExamples, prepare them as needed (batching, padding, shuffling, etc.), then pass them to your TensorFlow Estimator, implementing the recommended best practices as outlined in TensorFlow's [Input Pipline Performance Guide](https://www.tensorflow.org/performance/datasets_performance).
+Then when reading from the TFRecord file, `DatasetReader` takes care of creating the input pipeline that will parse your stored Examples or SequenceExamples, prepare them as needed (batching, padding, shuffling, etc.), then pass them to your TensorFlow Estimator, implementing the recommended best practices as outlined in TensorFlow's [Input Pipline Performance Guide](https://www.tensorflow.org/performance/datasets_performance).

-To demonstrate, we'll train a model to predict an XOR circuit's output value.
-First, we create our datasets.
+To demonstrate, we'll create some datasets.

 ```python
 import laminarflow as lf